popphp/docs/user_guide/pdfs.rst

 * ``$path->drawOpenQuadraticBezierCurve($x1, $y1, $x2, $y2, $bezierX, $bezierY, $first = true);``
 * ``$path->drawClosedQuadraticBezierCurve($x1, $y1, $x2, $y2, $bezierX, $bezierY, $first = true);``

-Extending the original code example above, here is an example of drawing a path and placing it on a page:
+Extending the original code example above, here is an example of drawing a rectangle and placing it on a page:

 .. code-block:: php